vinosubi/Java-Thread-Examples/ExecutorService.md

 }

 ```
-### Example 2 : This Example that includes creating multiple Runnable tasks, submitting them to an ExecutorService, and demonstrating how the tasks are executed concurrently.
+### Example 2 Execute Method : This Example that includes creating multiple Runnable tasks, submitting them to an ExecutorService, and demonstrating how the tasks are executed concurrently.

 ```java
 import java.util.concurrent.ExecutorService;